Dash-Industry-Forum/Guidelines-Security/10-General.inc.md

 1. A license server may refuse to provide [=content keys=] to implementations with unacceptable [=robustness levels=].
 1. The [=DRM system=] may refuse to use [=content keys=] whose [=license=] requires a higher [=robustness level=] than the implementation provides.

 Multiple implementations of a [=DRM system=] may be available to a DASH client, potentially at different [=robustness levels=].
 The DASH client must choose at media load time which [=DRM system=] implementation to use.
-However, the required [=robustness level=] may be different for different device types and is not expressed in the MPD!
+However, the required [=robustness level=] may be different for different device types and is not expressed in the MPD.
 This decision is a matter of policy and is impossible for a DASH client to determine on its own.
 Therefore, [=solution-specific logic and configuration=] must inform the DASH client of the correct choice.

 A DASH client SHALL enable [=solution-specific logic and configuration=] to specify the required [=robustness level=].
 Depending on which [=DRM system=] is used, this can be implemented by: